 The intake of a combination of the antioxidants Vitamins C and E for a period of 3 months significantly reduced the sunburn reaction to UVB irradiation, and significantly less thymine dimers were induced by the UVB challenge, suggesting that antioxidant treatment protected against DNA damage.

 While Vitamin E can refer to any one of eight different tocopherols or tocotrienols, the Vitamin E in Antioxidine consists of d-alpha-tocopherol—the most active, preferentially absorbed form.
-D-alpha-tocopherol is an essential lipid and antioxidant that has shown protection against damage from sunlight.
+D-alpha-tocopherol is an essential lipid and antioxidant that shows protective properties against skin damage.
 Among the best sources of Vitamin E are nuts such as almonds and hazelnuts, sunflower seeds, and wheat germ oil.

 Carotenoids And Carotenoids Plus Vitamin E Protect Against Ultraviolet Light-Induced Erythema In Humans